CESSProject/doc-v2/storage-miner/reward.md

 A reward order will be removed after fully distributed.
 So a storage miner can receive rewards from at most 181 orders.

 {% hint style="info" %}
-The number of 180 round is subject to change in the mainnet.
+The number of 180 rounds are subject to change in the mainnet.
 {% endhint %}

 Once a miner's reward is computed, it is stored in an aggregated pool.
 Miners need to send a transaction to retrieve the reward.
 They can choose to wait and retrieve the reward later in one go to save transaction fees.